SeanPalla/QA-Cinemas/README.md

 Using your preferred Version control software , clone this repository using git clone (Https or SSH).
 It is advised to use SSH as HTTPS is no longer accepted on later versios.
 This will clone QA-Cinemas into your local directory.
 Move into the QA-Cinemas folder.

+## User Login Information
+To log in to the Qa-Cinema please use the following username and password:
+username: qaUser
+password: "Newb32434ot233132%"

 # Starting Server/Backend (Express.js )
 1. Move into src/server.
 2. npm i.
 (N.B.
 Please note you need to have Node.js installed on your pc to perform this action).